Samuel Richardson: Death

-In his final years, Richardson received visits from Archbishop Secker, other important political figures, and many London writers.
+In his final years, Richardson received visits from the Archbishop of Canterbury, Thomas Secker, other important political figures, and many London writers.
 By that time, he enjoyed a high social position and was Master of the Stationers' Company.
 In early November 1754, Richardson and his family moved from the Grange to a home at Parsons Green, now in west London.
 During this time Richardson received a letter from Samuel Johnson asking for money to pay a debt that Johnson was unable to afford.
 On 16 March 1756, Richardson responded with more than enough money and their friendship was certain by this time.

 At the same time as he was associating with important figures of the day, Richardson's career as a novelist drew to a close.
 Grandison was his final novel, and he stopped writing fiction afterwards.
 It was Grandison that set the tone for Richardson's followers after his death.
 However, he was continually prompted by various friends and admirers to continue to write along with suggested topics.
 Richardson did not like any of the topics, and chose to spend all of his time composing letters to his friends and associates.
 The only major work that Richardson would write would be A Collection of the Moral and Instruction Sentiments, Maxims, Cautions, and Reflexions, contained in the Histories of Pamela, Clarissa, and Sir Charles Grandison.
 Although it is possible that this work was inspired by Johnson asking for an "index rerum" for Richardson's novels, the Collection contains more of a focus on "moral and instructive" lessons than the index that Johnson sought.